lawrie/tinyfpga_bx_gaming/README.md

 This repository documents how to use the TinyFPGA BX as a Games Console.

+This project was started by a [Discussion](https://discourse.tinyfpga.com/t/bx-portable-game-console-project-collaboration/553) on the TinyFPGA forum.

 ## Overview

 A Field Programmable Gate Array (FPGA) is capable of emulating hardware such as an audio synthesizer, a Graphics Processing Unit (GPU),